Updated November 2019

 The dental market is gaining increased interest from medical tourists from developed countries such as Japan, Australia, and the Middle East.
-Approximately 20 dental clinics in Phnom Penh are operating in accordance with international standards, with appropriate ISO certification and western-trained dentists.
+Approximately 20 dental clinics in Phnom Penh are operating in accordance with international standards, appropriate ISO certification, and employ western-trained dentists.